gersonrpq/Covid-19-impact/README.md

 * _/src_
 * _/API_

-every folder has its own README to get some sense of them, for now they will be described shortly.
+Every folder has its own README to get some sense of them, for now they will be described shortly.

 ### **_/notebooks_**